ahmed-tarek-2004/Github-Actions/README.md

 This is intentional — it ensures a clean, reproducible environment for every run.
 But it means that if your workflow needs to read, compile, or test any files in your repository, the **first thing you must do is check out the code** using the `actions/checkout` action.

 Forgetting this is one of the most common mistakes.
+I actually spent nearly half an hour debugging a workflow once before realizing I had forgotten `actions/checkout`.

 ---
 #### Component Summary Table